Azure/azure-sdk-for-js/sdk/communication/communication-network-traversal/README.md

 # Azure Communication Network Traversal client library for JavaScript

 Azure Communication Network Traversal is managing tokens for Azure Communication Services.

+It will provide TURN credentials to a user.

 ## Getting started